A Time to Live and a Time to Die: Resources for End of Life Issues

 At Beth Emet, we are committed to caring for each other throughout our lives.
 The resources below along with the Yahrzeit Memorial Observance information, are designed to help you plan for and respond to the profound loss of a loved one.

 Please note that the Beth Emet Funeral Plan is available through participating funeral homes at a fixed cost negotiated for our members.
 This rate does not include or cover any cemetery costs, and other services can be arranged for an additional cost.
-For more information and/or to receive a copy of the plan with Chicago Jewish Funerals or Weinstein Funeral Home, please contact Bekki Harris Kaplan.
+For more information and/or to receive a copy of the plan with Chicago Jewish Funerals or Weinstein and Piser Funeral Home, please contact Bekki Harris Kaplan.

 Progressive Chevra Kadisha (Burial Committee) and Tahara